Communist Party of Nepal (2013): History

 The party was a constituent of a 33-party alliance formed to boycott the election along with Communist Party of Nepal (Revolutionary Maoist) and other parties but In May 2013 the party was registered with the Election Commission of Nepal ahead of the 2013 Constituent Assembly election.
 It presented 60 candidates in FPTP constituencies.
 For the Proportional Representation vote the party submitted a list of 100 candidates, headed by Sita Subedi.
 The election symbol of the party is a hammer and sickle.
 The party failed to get any seats in the elections.

-When the Netra Bikram Chand-led Communist Party of Nepal Maoist changed its name to Nepal Communist Party, Rishi Kattel warned him not to misuse his party's name for illegal activities.
+When the Netra Bikram Chand-led Communist Party of Nepal Maoist changed its name to the "Communist Party of Nepal", Rishi Kattel warned him not to misuse his party's name for illegal activities.

-In 2018, when the Nepal Communist Party was formed, it had to change its name to Nepal Communist Party (NCP) as Rishi Kattel's party was already registered with the Election Commission.
-The party challenged the decision of the Election Commission to register the new party as NCP, as it was close to his own NCP.
+In 2018, when the Nepal Communist Party was formed, it had to change its name from the "Communist Party of Nepal", as Kattel's party was already registered with the Election Commission.
+Kattel challenged the decision of the Election Commission to register the new party as the NCP, as he believed the name was still too close to that of his party.